diazhernawan/kwf-homelab/Guides/Docs Services/OpenLiteSpeed + WordPress + MariaDB + phpMyAdmin (Docker Compose).md

 ## 3. Set Permissions for WordPress Folder

-3.1 Ensure both your host user and the container can read/write WordPress files.
+**Ensure both your host user and the container can read/write WordPress files.**

 ```bash
 sudo chown -R $USER:$USER ols-data